-#GivingTuesdayNow, this year’s second Giving Tuesday, will bring together individuals, nonprofits, communities and businesses to provide a unified platform for giving back.
+#GivingTuesdayNow, 2020’s first Giving Tuesday (the regular event was held on December 1), brought together individuals, nonprofits, communities, and businesses to provide a unified platform for giving back.

-The campaign comes as the world sees an unmatched need for cross-sector collaboration, generosity, citizen engagement, and unity.
+The world saw an unmatched need for cross-sector collaboration, generosity, citizen engagement, and unity.

-#GivingTuesdayNow on May 5 presents an unparalleled opportunity for your nonprofit to raise funds for your mission.
-Especially in these challenging times, this can ensure that you can continue doing the work that matters.
+#GivingTuesdayNow presented an unparalleled opportunity for your nonprofit to raise funds for your mission.
+Especially in those challenging times, this could ensure that you could continue doing the work that matters.

 In many ways, giving has accelerated as the coronavirus has spread.
 Rapid-response funds have sprung up, and wealthy donors, foundations, and people are stepping up their giving every day.

-#GivingTuesdayNow is most certainly an opportunity for your nonprofit, but you are probably also dealing with a lot of changes from the coronavirus’ impact on your nonprofit.
+#GivingTuesdayNow was most certainly an opportunity for your nonprofit, more so because you were probably also dealing with a lot of changes from the coronavirus’s impact on your nonprofit.
 For example, you might have had crucial fundraising events canceled or you might be facing great challenges in servicing your beneficiaries.

-So, presently you might be confused about how to prepare for this event while also handling everything else on your plate.
+It became highly confusing and troublesome for charities to prepare for this event while also handling everything else on their plate.